i-maslennikov/nuclear-river-validation-rules/docs/en/design-overview/querying-design.md

                 ).AsMany().AsContainment()));
 ```

-Next, we need to describe it's structure in data storage.
+Next, we need to describe it's schema in a data storage.
 The current version of **NuClear River** works with relational DBs only, but other storage types can be also supported in the future.
 Community contributions are welcomed on this point as well.

-So, data model (store model) for relational DB for that bounded context can be described by the following:
+So, the data model (store model) for relational DB for that bounded context can be described by the following:

 ```csharp
 StructuralModelElementBuilder StoreModel =